 Standing some six feet tall, Green was described as a flamboyant, boastful character who liked to dominate a crowd while twirling his diamond-studded watch chains.
-He was also characterized as a whole-souled genial westerner who became a favorite of the traveling public universally.
+He was also characterized as a whole-souled genial westerner who universally became a traveling public’s favorite.
 He took great pride in the speed of his coaches and advertised that even “Father Time” couldn’t keep up with the “Cannonball.”

 In those days, Green said the price of a Concord Coach was $1,200.00 and mules as high as $400.00 apiece.
 His coaches covered 100 miles a day.
 In addition to the Concords, the lines were provided with many smaller stages or coaches; “but when a newspaper editor showed up,” he said, “I would always give him a seat in one of the big coaches … I received thousands of dollars worth of advertising from these editors.”
 At one point, Green’s business operated 70 coaches and over 1,000 head of horses.

 But the flamboyant Green would also take no flack from customers.
 He once ejected Carrie Nation from his coach after she snatched a cigar from his mouth and tossed it away.

 Cannon Ball Green’s business was exceedingly prosperous from about 1870 to 1880.
 As small settlements were springing up across the plains, “Cannonball Green” was instrumental in the organization of Greensburg, which was named for him.

 The prosperous days of the Cannonball route wouldn’t last; however, as the railroads moved west, the demand for stage service soon dwindled, and Green began to look for other business endeavors.
 In 1889, he was elected Kiowa County’s second representative in the Kansas legislature.